-Where is Diamond Robber Michael Young Now?
+Michael Young: Where is the Diamond Robber Now?

 Beginning in late 2009, a group of thieves pulled off multiple sophisticated grab-and-dash diamond robberies all over the country while the authorities tried to connect the dots.
 Eventually, they were helped by a witness testimony that led them directly to a group helmed by ex-convict Michael Young — he was carefully orchestrating these heists from every angle.
 ABC News’ ‘20/20: Diamonds Aren’t Forever’ thus focuses on how he was zeroed in on and what happened in the aftermath.
-So, if you’re curious about the same, we’ve got you covered.

 Who is Michael Young?